Obligations are in effect·Enrolment deadline: 29 July 2026—10 days remaining

 31 March 2026

-If missed: No penalty for not enrolling on this date — but enrolment must be complete before you commence providing designated services.
+If missed: No penalty attached to this date itself — but enrolment must be complete before you provide designated services, and the final enrolment deadline is 29 July 2026.

 1 July 2026

-From this date, all obligations under the AML/CTF Act 2006 apply: your program must be implemented, CDD procedures active, staff trained, and transaction monitoring in place.
-You can accept designated service clients from this date only if all requirements are met.
+All obligations under the AML/CTF Act 2006 now apply: your program must be implemented, CDD procedures active, staff trained, and transaction monitoring in place.
+You can accept designated service clients only if all requirements are met.

 If missed: Operating without an implemented program, CDD procedures, or trained staff is a contravention.
-Civil penalties up to $33M per contravention.
+Civil penalties up to $36.4M per contravention (based on the penalty unit rate of $364, effective 1 July 2026).
 AUSTRAC has stated it will prioritise enforcement against wilful non-compliance.

 29 July 2026